John Dyke Acland: Marriage and children

 In 1770 he married Lady Christian Henrietta Caroline Fox-Strangways (d.1815), (known as Harriet) a daughter of Stephen Fox-Strangways, 1st Earl of Ilchester and his wife, the former Elizabeth Horner.
 Harriet was a first cousin of the leading Whig statesman Charles James Fox, a political opponent of her husband.
 She accompanied her husband on his military service in Canada, and displayed exceptionally courageous behaviour, for which she later became celebrated.
 Not only did she insist on following her husband as the campaigning progressed, but insisted on crossing over the Hudson River into enemy territory in order to nurse her prisoner-of-war husband for nine weeks.
-An oil painting, now at Killerton, was made illustrating her exploit of crossing the St Lawrence, and was exhibited at the Royal Academy in London, and was made into a widely published engraving.
+An oil painting, now at Killerton, was made illustrating her exploit of crossing the Hudson River, and was exhibited at the Royal Academy in London, and was made into a widely published engraving.

 Acland and his wife had the following children: